mbrevda/react-image/README.md

 ### useImage():

-The `useImage` hook allows for incorperating `react-image`'s logic in any component.
+The `useImage` hook allows for incorporating `react-image`'s logic in any component.
 When using the hook, the component can be wrapped in `<Suspense>` to keep it from rendering until the image is ready.
 Specify the `fallback` prop to show a spinner or any other component to the user while the browser is loading.
-The hook will throw an error if it failes to find any images.
-You can wrap your componenet with an [Error Boundry](https://reactjs.org/docs/code-splitting.html#error-boundaries) to catch this scenario and do/show something.
+The hook will throw an error if it fails to find any images.
+You can wrap your component with an [Error Boundary](https://reactjs.org/docs/code-splitting.html#error-boundaries) to catch this scenario and do/show something.

 Example usage: